When did this become law?

 What if my EICR is unsatisfactory?

-If the EICR is unsatisfactory, you must complete any remedial works within 28 days (or within the period specified by your local council, if shorter).
+If the EICR is unsatisfactory, you must complete remedial works within 28 days, or within the shorter period specified by the report or local council.
 You must then:

-- Obtain written confirmation from the electrician that the remedial works have been completed
+- Obtain written confirmation that the remedial works have been completed

-- Provide a copy of the confirmation to your tenants within 28 days
+- Provide a copy of that confirmation to tenants within 28 days

-- Provide a copy to your local council within 28 days
+- Provide a copy to the local council within 28 days if requested

 What must I give to tenants?